LittleYe233/kotatsu-parsers/CONTRIBUTING.md

 Once the parser is ready you can relocate your code into the `kotatsu-parsers` library project in a `site` package and create a Pull Request.

+If developing in this repository, you can execute `./gradlew kspKotlin` to make generated code available in code linting.

 ### Testing

 It is recommended that unit tests be run before submitting a PR.